Franmil Reyes Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 20th in MLB.
+- The Diamondbacks pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

 - The Diamondbacks' 4.89 team ERA ranks 24th among all league pitching staffs.

-- The Diamondbacks rank 25th in baseball in home runs given up (33 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (33 total, 1.3 per game).

-- Nelson gets the start for the Diamondbacks, his fifth of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.
+- Gallen (3-1 with a 2.59 ERA and 39 strikeouts in 31 1/3 innings pitched) makes the start for the Diamondbacks, his sixth of the season.

-- In his most recent outing on Friday against the San Diego Padres, the righty went five innings, allowing five earned runs while surrendering three hits.
+- His last appearance came on Saturday against the San Diego Padres, when the right-hander threw seven scoreless innings while allowing two hits.

-- The 25-year-old has an ERA of 4.91, with 5.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.